bond13/Sort_Bond/README.md

 If the valid flag is set, only the valid URLs will be sorted and printed in the given output file.
 This is the same if the invalid flag is set, only the invalid URLs will be sorted and printed in the output file.
-For both valid and invalid, the URLs will be sorted on their canonicalized form.
+For both valid and invalid, the URLs will be sorted on their canonicalized form as shown in the comparator code.
 The sort algorithms use the standard string operators <, >, and == on the canonicalized form.
 If neither flag is set, the valid URLs will be sorted and printed to the output file followed by the invalid URLs sorted and printed after the valid ones.
-The implementation in main simply separates the valid and invalid URLs first before sorting/printingg them in the end, so they were sorted separately.
-I thought this created less checks and simplified the python by manually doing the first part of the sort and using python for the string comparisons.
-With my limited python skills, this was quicker and worked better for this particular assignment, but full comparators are implemented for our URL objects (which was done earlier by Chee Wei).
+The implementation for sorting in main simply separates the valid and invalid URLs first before sorting/printing them in the end, instead of using the implemented comparators.
+With my limited python skills, this was easier to do because I was already checking the validity for each url.
+Using the comparators would have been doing extra validity checks.
+But full comparators (__eq__, __lt__, __le__, __gt__ and __ge__)
+are implemented for our URL objects (which was done earlier by Chee Wei) following the validity first, normalized string comparison second rule.

 The  main program automically prints all the URLs in read-order to standard out.
 This included the source url, whether it is valid, its canonicalized form,